OkokoJnr/wqa_project_1/README.md

 Task 3: Drop rows with NaN values in df3.
 Then use the split method to create two new columns from "lat-lon" named "lat" and "lon", respectively.

 Task 4: Use the split method again, this time to extract the state for every house.
 (Note that the state name always appears after "México|" in each string.)
 Use this information to create a "state" column.
 Finally, drop the "place_with_parent_names" and "lat-lon" columns from the DataFrame.

+Task 5: Concatenate df1, df2, df3 as new DataFrame named df and then save it as a CSV file